theroshanron/facebook_ads_marketing_mastery/Facebook_for_business.md

   - Facebook Conversion Objective Campaign
     - Direct the traffic to lead capture page where you can offer something for free
   - Also, split test with traffic objective campaign and facebook lead generation objective campaign
+- Scale up the winning campaign with 20-25% budget and shut off the non-performing campaign

+## Create lookalike audience
+- Facebook find new audience similar to the existing audience
+- Select the data source
+  - Website traffic or email list
+- Select audience location and size